Choisir Votre Premier Sac de Couchage : Le Guide du Débutant

 Step 1: Understanding Temperature Indices

-• Lower Limit: The lowest temperature at which the bag will keep a cold-sensitive person warm.
+• Limit Temperature: The lowest temperature at which the bag will maintain thermal equilibrium for a user in the fetal position.

 Step 2: Choosing Between Synthetic Filling and Feathers

-• Synthetic: Cheaper, easy to clean, and retains its insulation even when wet.
-Ideal for wet conditions and beginners.
+• Synthetic : Cheaper, easy to clean, and retains its insulation even in wet conditions.
+Ideal for all users thanks to its versatility.

 Step 3: Choose the Right Shape